 A complex partial seizure is a type of seizure that arises in one lobe of the brain, rather than the whole brain.
+There are numerous possible symptoms.
 The seizure affects people’s awareness and may cause them to lose consciousness.

 Complex partial seizures are now more commonly referred to as focal onset impaired awareness seizures or focal impaired awareness seizures.

 Anybody can have a complex partial seizure, although people who have experienced head injuries, strokes, or tumors in the brain are more at risk.